survivejs/maintenance-book/manuscript/03-introduction.md

 ## Acknowledgments

-This book wouldn't have been possible without the earlier efforts.
+This book wouldn’t have been possible without the earlier efforts.
 Anyone who contributed there deserves my thanks.

 Special thanks to [Gavin Orland](https://github.com/gavinorland) for editing.